Mérode Altarpiece: Dating and attribution

 The attribution of the New York triptych has been the subject of wide scholarly debate.
 It seems to have been completed the same year as the Ghent Altarpiece, in 1432, making the painter a contemporary of Jan van Eyck.
 It is usually accepted as belonging to a group of paintings associated with the Master of Flémalle, assumed to be Robert Campin.
 For a time it was attributed to Campin's apprentice Rogier van der Weyden based on the realistic style that would become van der Weyden's hallmark.
 There is another version of the Annunciation panel in Brussels, slightly earlier but damaged, which may represent the original version by Campin.

-Technical examination of the wood panels suggest that the triptych was completed by a number of hands.
-The wood of the central panel is different and earlier to that of the wings, while the hinging further suggest that the central panel was not intended as part of a triptych.
+Technical examination of the wood panels suggests that the triptych was completed by multiple hands.
+The wood of the central panel is different and earlier than that of the wings, while the hinging further suggests that the central panel was not intended as part of a triptych.
 The central panel is likely a copy of an earlier composition by Campin, while the wings were probably a later commission from the donor to attach to the main panel to form a small private devotional altarpiece.
-Areas of the panels have been reworked; both the female donor and bearded man on the left wing were painted over landscape, while the window behind the Virgin was originally painted in gold.
+Areas of the panels have been reworked; both the female donor and the bearded man on the left wing were painted over the landscape, while the window behind the Virgin was originally painted in gold.

 Campbell is not convinced by the association with Flémalle group, and thus Robert Campin.
 He describes the Mérode as "incoherent in design", lacking Campin's usual trait of spatial continuity, as found in the Seilern Triptych.
 The open sky as seen through the central panel windows is incongruous in point of view with the street scene in the donor panel.
-Campbell highlights poor command of perspective in the donor panel, and observes that it is "unfortunate that a line of one of the mortar courses in the garden wall disappear into the donor's mouth".
-Campbell describes the wing panels as pedestrian, and the product of lesser hands.
+Campbell highlights poor command of perspective in the donor panel, and observes that it is "unfortunate that a line of one of the mortar courses in the garden wall disappears into the donor's mouth".
+Campbell describes the wing panels as pedestrian and the product of lesser hands.
 He gives prominence to the Brussels panel, which he cautiously attributes to the Master of Flémalle.